Di-nobi/alx-backend-javascript/0x00-ES6_basic/README.md

 # ES6 BASICS
-## A Javascript task given by ALX BOOTCAMP SCHOOLS
+## A Javascript task given by ALX BOOTCAMP SCHOOL